Introducing Housing First

 ‘The overall philosophy of Housing First is to provide a stable, independent home and intensive personalised support and case management to homeless people with multiple and complex needs.
 Housing is seen as a human right.
 There are no conditions around ‘housing readiness’ before providing someone with a home; rather, secure housing is viewed as a stable platform from which other issues can be addressed.
 The model is different model because it provides housing ‘first’, as a matter of right, rather than ‘last’ or as a reward’.
 (Homeless Link 2018)

-There are seven principles for Housing First in England and these are:
+The seven principles for Housing First are

 Would you like to know more?